 Non-surgical treatment for anal fissure

 Your doctor may recommend that you:

-Injection of botulinum toxin type A (botox) to paralyze the anal sphincter muscles and relieve spasms.
+Injection of botulinum toxin type A (botox) to paralyze the anal sphincter muscles and relieve spasms

-Surgical treatment for anal fissure
+Surgical treatment for anal fissures

-If you are suffering from a chronic form of anal fissure that is stubborn to conservative treatment approaches, or if your symptoms are severe, your doctor may recommend surgery.
+If you are suffering from a chronic form of anal fissure that is resistant to conservative treatment approaches, or if your symptoms are severe, your doctor may recommend surgery.
 Doctors usually perform a procedure called lateral internal sphincterotomy (LIS), which involves cutting a small portion of the anal sphincter muscle to reduce spasms and pain and speed up healing.

 Studies have shown that for a chronic fissure, surgery is far more effective than any treatment.
 However, surgery has a small risk of inducing urinary incontinence.

 Listed below are some of the options for treatment for anal fissure